 Derek & Brandon Fiechter

-Derek and Brandon Fiechter are not as visible on their YouTube channel as the other two pairs named later in this article.
-They do not film themselves.
+Derek and Brandon Fiechter may not be as visible on their YouTube channel as the other two pairs named later in this article, only because they do not film themselves.
 Their videos feature instrumentals of their own composition and still artwork … often fantasy artwork.

 The brothers describe themselves as fantasy and world composers.
 The twins both started composing around the age of fifteen.